Toddler Activities, Ways to entertain a Toddler, How to keep my Toddler busy? These are my recent searches and I am still on the look out for more.

 Play dough or clay play is open-ended and is such a creativity booster, observe your child and be amazed of what he’ll do with it.
 A little taste test is inevitable, they always seem to sneak a taste.
 It’s like they cannot resist.

 Add in some cooking set to stretch your play time.
 (My toddler always sees me in action on the kitchen and buying him a cooking set is worth it.
 He’s imitating me flipping the pancake during his clay play).

-This was a surprise discovery and a hit to my toddler.
+This was a surprise hit to my toddler.
 We have a bunk bed and I hanged the animal toys on the grills and gave him the kitchen tongs to pick them and give to me.

 This made him focused as some animals as harder to get than others.
 The more animal toys you can hang the better and longer.
 We did the activity 3x on repeat!